Chart Color Schemes

 New Lambton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 17 projects that could impact this region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 17 projects likely impacting the area.
 Notable ones include John Hunter Health and Innovation Precinct, Hunter Indoor Sports Centre, Lambton Park Master Plan, Wests Group Townhouse Development.
-The following list details those likely to have the most relevance.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.